TheShaboury/Webots_Wall_Follower/README.md

 ## Description

 This project implements a wall-following algorithm for a robot in the Webots simulation environment.
 The robot uses proximity sensors to detect walls and navigate through an environment by following walls on its left side.
+A custom-built maze world is included for testing the robot's performance.

 The controller is written in Python and utilizes Webots' controller API to interact with the simulated robot and its sensors.